AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Quick_Start.md

 All applications that communicate with remote systems must manage transient faults.
 Temporary service interruptions are a fact of life in real-world cloud applications.

-If you access SDs using the SDS .NET libraries, transient fault handling is built in; the SDS client automatically retries error codes identified as transient.
+If you access SDS using the SDS .NET libraries, transient fault handling is built in; the SDS client automatically retries error codes identified as transient.

 If you access the SDS API directly from the OSIsoft Cloud Services endpoint, you should